helenacuesta/multif0-estimation-polyvocals/README.md

 Note that the experiments were done using tensorflow-gpu and we have only tested them with versions 1.13.1 and 1.15.2.

-Note that the default version of tensorflow is currently 2.x.
+The default version of tensorflow is currently 2.x.
 In further tests we plan to shift to tensorflow 2.

 ## Description

-### main scripts
+### main scripts: compute the output from these models
 ```predict_on_audio.py```:
 This is the main script of the repo if you want to use the models "out-of-the-box".
 Run the script specifying the working mode, i.e., an audio file or a folder that contains several audio files, and